arcfide/ALE/README.md

   <dd>Transfers (copies) the addressed range to right after the addressed
   lines.
 Current address is set to the last line transferred.</dd>

+  <dt>u</dt>
+  <dd>Undoes the effect of the last command that modified anything in the buffer
+  and restores the current address to what it was before the command.
+The global commands 'g', 'G', 'v', and 'V' are treated as a single command by undo. 'u' is its own inverse; it can undo only the last command.</dd>

   <dt>(1,≢∆){...}v 're'</dt>
   <dd>Does the same thing as the `g` command but applies the
   function to lines that do *not* match 're' instead of those